Camera Support #10433

 There are slight variations, but globally levels are very close to the levels defined for the canon 700D, so i used the same levels for consistency.
 The only difference with the 700D is the iso_min of the high iso range, which seems to be 12800 instead of 6400.

 I guess that the levels of the 700D were determined using a similar method.

 Maybe it would be worth to document it for other users?
 If you are interest, let me know how i may help.

-#1 Updated by Pascal de Bruijn almost 5 years ago
+#1 Updated by Pascal de Bruijn about 5 years ago

 What do you mean by the procedure gave inaccurate results?
 Presumably you just need to do that with DNG converted samples for all ISO levels.

 #2 Updated by Adrien Descamps about 5 years ago